 The time value of an option relates to a transaction related hedged item if the nature of the hedged item is a transaction for which the time value has the character of costs of that transaction.
 IFRS 9 gives an example of a commodity purchase where initial measurement includes transaction costs (IFRS 9.B6.5.29(a)).
 Subsequent accounting for amounts accumulated in OCI is set out in IFRS 22.214.171.124(b) and is very similar to accounting for cash flow hedge reserves.

 On 1 January Entity A decides to purchase a piece of equipment and the transaction is expected to take place on 30 June the same year.
 Entity A has EUR as its functional currency, equipment will cost USD 300k.
 Entity A purchases a call option for USD 300k to hedge the downside risk.
 The premium paid amounts to EUR 10k and represents time value of the option.
 Entity A designates only the intrinsic value of the option as a hedging instrument in a cash flow hedge.
 The entries below illustrate the accounting for the time value of an option.

 1/ Entity A purchases the option on 1 January and pays a premium of EUR 10k:

 2/ Entity A prepares financial statements on 31 March and recognises changes in the fair value of a time-value of an option:

 3/ On 30 June, the fair value of a time value of the option drops to zero:

-4/ Entity A purchases the equipment for USD 300k which equals EUR 280k:
+4/ Entity A purchases the equipment for USD 300k which, at the transaction date, equals EUR 280k:

 5/ Entity A recognises the time value accumulated in OCI as a ‘basis adjustment’ that increases the cost of equipment: